thomasbenas/LaTeX-report-template/readme.md

-# LaTeX-modern-document
+# LaTeX-template-template
-LaTeX-modern-document is a LaTeX template to create professional looking reports quickly and effortlessly.
+LaTeX-report-template is a LaTeX template to create professional looking reports quickly and effortlessly.

 # preview